darebalogun/SYSC3303G4/Readme.txt

 	-> FloorSubsystem converts an ArrayList of input events into an array byte which is then sent to the Scheduler as a DatagramPacket.
-	-> FloorSubsystem also checks to see if the elevator is already present on the floor in operation -> The main method inside FloorSubsystem class when run, reads the requests from the InputEvents file
+	-> FloorSubsystem also checks to see if the elevator is already present on the floor in operation -> The main method inside FloorSubsystem class when run, reads the requests from the InputEvents file -> By default the FloorSubsystem creates 5 floors

 Scheduler.java:-